Catrobat: Online Community

-The developers exchange information via GitHub, Slack, Jira and Confluence.
+The developers exchange information via GitHub, Slack, Jira, and Confluence.
 The translations via the Crowdin platform can be contributed by anyone and are adopted by the project for the next release after review.

 Impact and Usage

 Since 2014, the Catrobat project and its apps have been growing exponentially in terms of user and volunteer developer numbers.
 The programming language is used on smartphones in almost every country in the world.
 As of the end of 2020, there are over 2.5 million app downloads, over 200,000 monthly active users, and over 1000 volunteer contributors.
 As a result, there is a growing global community of novice programmers, students, educators, researchers, and hobbyists who motivate and support each other.

 Activities have expanded beyond just application, development, and translation to include local events.
-Besides the recurring Maker Days at Graz University of Technology, Samsung's Coding for Kids, schools taking it up in teaching, there are also international events in the course of collaborations.
+Besides the recurring Maker Days at Graz University of Technology, Samsung's Coding for Kids, and schools taking it up in teaching, there are also international events in the course of collaborations.

 The concept for use in schools is based on the concept of constructionism and has been scientifically researched and elaborated in several iterations.

 As a partner organization on Code.org, there is also the successful #GalaxyGameJam as an activity during the annual Hour of Code.